-Software is just anything you can possibly own – there is a cost to maintain an app.
+Software is just like anything else you can possibly own – keeping it in tip-top shape requires regular maintenance.
 Much like how your home will eventually need items repaired or replaced, from roofs to refrigerators, it’s critical to plan for app maintenance costs to keep it up and running.

 The bedrock of app maintenance: distributing investment funds and app revenue

 When you look at software, regardless of whether it’s a mobile app or something else, it needs to be monitored and cared for.
 Just like you have to remember to change your furnace filter and feed your dog, software is subjected to various costs that surface at different intervals in its lifecycle.

 Of course, your app is (or should) be designed to be monetized.
 Your heating and cooling system might save money if you’ve recently installed a more efficient system than a previous unit.
 Your dog probably won’t ever make a dime – although I did hear from an employee how his buddy’s dog won some “first place” award while they were at a music festival that paid for their beer.

 Generally speaking, most pets are in “the red” if you look at their earnings against your expenditures.

 You build an app to generate revenue or at least deliver content as part of your sales funnel and customer journey.
 As such, there are different business techniques that need to be considered in every situation – you can’t always rely on the revenue you’ve projected you’d make to cover expenses as sometimes even the best ideas don’t translate to quick money.

 Like ‘yin and yang’ or the Force from Star Wars, there’s a balance to learn how to allocate existing funding, properly spend revenue you generate and make the best decisions to scale based on backend requirements, new features, and financial resources.